vrijune/web-dev-design/README.md

 Make a copy of your ```ex05``` directory, naming your copy ```ex06```.
 Close all open editor tabs and reopen them from the ```ex06``` directory.

-Modify each of your 3 genre rows so that underneath the header an image and text block will appear side-by-side.
-The image should contain some album art (or a filler image), and the text along side it should give a description/synopsis of the album.
+Modify each of your 3 genre rows so that underneath the header an image will appear side-by-side with 4 paragraphs of text.
+The image should contain some album art (or a filler image).
 Modify the image so that it appears to be circular - *HINT*: look into ```border-radius```.

-Underneath each image/text line, insert another 2 paragraphs of lorem ipsum text.
+You should alternate the positions of the images in your genre rows so that they are positioned on the left then the right.

 When complete, each genre block should look similar to the below.